hero image

 What role does EGFR play in lung cancer?

-EGFR, or epidermal growth factor receptor, is a receptor tyrosine whose mutations are implicated in the uncontrolled cell proliferation characteristic of non-small cell lung cancer (NSCLC).
+EGFR (epidermal growth factor receptor) is a receptor tyrosine whose mutations are implicated in the uncontrolled cell proliferation characteristic of non-small cell lung cancer (NSCLC).
 These specific EGFR gene variants play a critical role in the cascade of signals that lead to cellular growth and division, marking them as prime targets for therapies tailored to halt this progression.
 The identification and targeting of these mutations have been pivotal in improving patient outcomes, as they are central to the development and advancement of the disease and respond well to targeted treatments that specifically inhibit the aberrant EGFR signaling in NSCLC.

-• T790M Point Mutation in Exon 20: The T790M mutation introduces a bulkier methionine residue into the ATP-binding pocket, which can affect drug binding.
-This mutation is associated with acquired resistance to first- and second-generation TKIs because it increases the binding affinity for ATP, making it more competitive against these drugs.
+• EGFR c.2369C>T / T790M Point Mutation in Exon 20: The T790M mutation introduces a bulkier methionine residue into the ATP-binding pocket, which can affect drug binding.
+This mutation is associated with acquired resistance to first- and second-generation tyrosine kinase inhibitors (TKIs) because it increases the binding affinity for ATP, making it more competitive against these drugs.
 The steric hindrance caused by the methionine also interferes with the proper binding of some TKIs.

 How is KRAS involved in lung cancer?

-KRAS, or Kirsten rat sarcoma viral oncogene homolog, is a gene encoding a GTPase that functions as a molecular switch within the RAS/MAPK signaling pathway, regulating cell division, differentiation, and apoptosis.
+KRAS (Kirsten rat sarcoma viral oncogene homolog) is a gene encoding a GTPase that functions as a molecular switch within the RAS/MAPK signaling pathway, regulating cell division, differentiation and apoptosis.
 In lung cancer, particularly NSCLC, mutations in the KRAS gene represent a common oncogenic driver, resulting in constitutive activation of downstream signaling pathways that promote cellular proliferation and survival independent of external growth signals.
 These mutations are often associated with resistance to EGFR-targeted therapies and are considered a hallmark of poor prognosis.
 The identification of KRAS mutations provides critical insight into the pathophysiology of lung cancer and guides therapeutic decision-making, although direct targeting remains challenging.

-• G12D and G12V Mutations: Both the G12D and G12V mutations involve the substitution of glycine at codon 12 with aspartic acid and valine, respectively.
+• KRAS c.35G>A / G12D and KRAS c.35G>T / G12V Mutations: Both the G12D and G12V mutations involve the substitution of glycine at codon 12 with aspartic acid and valine, respectively.
 These changes further reduce the intrinsic GTPase activity of KRAS, leading to sustained activation of the protein.
 These mutations are less amenable to targeted therapy compared to G12C, but they remain important biomarkers for prognosis and are the subject of ongoing drug development efforts.

 How does BRAF mutation affect lung cancer?

-BRAF, or v-Raf murine sarcoma viral oncogene homolog B, is a proto-oncogene that encodes a protein kinase involved in the MAPK/ERK signaling pathway, which regulates cell growth, differentiation, and survival.
+BRAF (v-Raf murine sarcoma viral oncogene homolog B) is a proto-oncogene that encodes a protein kinase involved in the MAPK/ERK signaling pathway, which regulates cell growth, differentiation and survival.
 In lung cancer, mutations in the BRAF gene can lead to constitutive activation of the MAPK pathway, driving tumorigenesis and cancer progression.
 These mutations are less common than KRAS or EGFR mutations but are important because they represent another piece of the lung cancer genomic puzzle and are amenable to targeted therapy.
 The discovery of specific BRAF mutations has expanded the arsenal of molecularly targeted treatments, providing tailored options that can significantly impact clinical outcomes.

-• Non-V600 Mutations: Non-V600 BRAF mutations, such as G469A and D594G, occur in regions of the kinase domain other than the activation segment and result in intermediate to low kinase activity.
+• Non-V600 BRAF Mutations: Non-V600 BRAF mutations, such as BRAF c.1406G>C / G469A and BRAF c.1781A>G / D594G, occur in regions of the kinase domain other than the activation segment and result in intermediate to low kinase activity.
 While these mutations are less common and less well-understood than the V600E mutation, they can still contribute to oncogenesis through aberrant MAPK pathway signaling.
 Their therapeutic implications are currently an area of active investigation, with a potential for combination therapies to target the altered signaling cascade effectively.

 What is the significance of ALK in lung cancer?